Nanoscopy of surface polarization with oblique dipole orientations: Near-field characterization of uniaxial dipole sheets

-Before proceeding, we emphasize the assumptions being made when writing the tip's dipole moment as in Eq.~\eqref{eq:p=alphaE}: The dipole moment is restricted to $\hat{\mathbf z}$ direction as a phenomenological correction of the model to accommodate for the elongated tip geometry.
+Before proceeding, we emphasize the assumptions being made when writing the tip's dipole moment as in Eq.~\eqref{eq:p=alphaE}: The dipole moment {of the tip} is restricted to {surface normal (OOP)} direction as a phenomenological correction of the model to accommodate for the elongated tip geometry.
 The last term, $\alpha G p$, includes all tip scattering events, whereas the remaining terms are due to field contributions that exist with or without the presence of the tip.
-In the following, we proceed to rewrite an expression for the dipole moment solely in terms of the incident field $E_{\mathrm{inc},z}$ and an effective polarizability $\alpha_\mathrm{eff}$, which renormalizes the tip to account for the presence of the sheet.
+In the following, we proceed to rewrite an expression for the {tip's} dipole moment solely in terms of the incident field $E_{\mathrm{inc},{\perp}}$ and an effective polarizability $\alpha_\mathrm{eff}$, which renormalizes the tip to account for the presence of the sheet.